• Loading...

 Reporting

-Results Available: 2 - 3 days after receipt of specimens
+Results Available 4-5 working days after receipt of specimen

 Reference